P. G. Wodehouse locations: Senior Conservative Club

 A fictional gentlemen's club, the Senior Conservative Club is staid and old-fashioned.
 The Senior Conservative is a calm and quiet place with discreet staff and excellent dining.
-Opposite the wide windows of the lower smoking-room is an excellent flower shop, and there is a Victorian Turkish bath (based on Nevill's Charing Cross branch) not twenty-five yards from the doors, in Cumberland Street.
+Opposite the wide windows of the lower smoking-room is an excellent flower shop, and there are Victorian Turkish baths (based on Nevill's Charing Cross branch) not twenty-five yards from the doors, in Cumberland Street (based on Northumberland Avenue).

 Its numbers (increasing from three thousand, seven hundred and eighteen at the time of Psmith in the City to six thousand, one hundred and eleven by the time of Leave it to Psmith) are all respectable, mostly bald men, who look like they could be politicians or important figures in the City; they include Lord Emsworth, who joined as a country member in 1888, and Psmith, put up for the club by his father.

 It was based on the Constitutional Club, a London club which has since been dissolved.
 Wodehouse was a member of a number of London and New York clubs at various times, including the Constitutional Club.